heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 - Contao database migrations must be up-to-date

 > [!CAUTION]
-> You may also run the migration on Contao 5 with none of the subcolumns packages installed.
+> You may also run the migration with none of the subcolumns packages installed, i.e. on Contao 5.
-> Just make sure to run the **Contao migration WITHOUT deletes** prior to this migration.
+> Just make sure to run the <ins>**Contao migration WITHOUT deletes**</ins> prior to this migration.

-> [!NOTE]
-> Neither the subcolumns module nor subcolumns bootstrap bundle have to be installed,
-> although it does not hurt if they are.

 > [!TIP]
 > Run the [fix command](#fixing-corrupt-subcolumns) before migrating to ensure that all subcolumns are in a consistent state.